ansys/DevRelDocs/2024R2_Test/Sound/VRS/VRS_communication_osc.md

 # OSC Protocol

-Open Sound Control \(OSC\) is a protocol for communication among computers, sound synthesizers, and other multimedia devices that is optimized for modern networking technology and has been used

-in <a target="_blank" href="https://cnmat.berkeley.edu/search/node/OSC">many application areas</a>.
+Open Sound Control \(OSC\) is a protocol for communication among computers, sound synthesizers, and other multimedia devices that is optimized for modern networking technology and has been used in <a target="_blank" href="https://cnmat.berkeley.edu/search/node/OSC">many application areas</a>.

 OSC was defined and is supported by **CNMAT** of <a target="_blank" href="http://cnmat.berkeley.edu/">Berkeley University</a>.

-\(from CNMAT OSC documentation\)
+\(from the CNMAT OSC documentation\):

-The unit of transmission of OSC is an OSC Packet.
+>The unit of transmission of OSC is an OSC Packet.
 Any application that sends OSC Packets is an OSC Client.
 Any application that receives OSC Packets is an OSC Server.

 An OSC packet consists of its contents, a contiguous block of binary data, and its size, the number of 8-bit bytes that comprise the contents.
 The size of an OSC packet is always a multiple of 4.